musevlt/mpdaf/doc/oldchangelog.rst

 * Tell which keyword is missing when creating a source.

-* Allow to deactivate the masking of invalid values when loading a source.
+* Allow one to deactivate the masking of invalid values when loading a source.
   This part (`~mpdaf.sdetect.Catalog.masked_invalid`) takes ~40% of the total load time for sources with a lot of tables and columns.